sakhavhyand/SillyTavern-AnotherCharManager/README.md

 * You can edit description, first message and alternative greetings.
 * Access the advanced definitions window.
 * Open a character chat.
+* Replace the avatar (check prerequisites)

 ## Prerequisites

-This extension has been tested from SillyTavern 1.11.0 to 1.12.4.
+This extension has been tested from SillyTavern 1.11.0 to 1.12.5.

+To be able to use the replace avatar feature, you will need the [SillyTavern-AvatarEdit](https://github.com/sakhavhyand/SillyTavern-AvatarEdit) plugin.

 ## Installation